penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/02-debug-agent.md

 # Module 02 - Debug your agent

-Monitoring your agent

-See chat history
-See which tools were executed and LA actions
+- How to monitor your agent.
+- Review chat history.
+- Examine workflow actions and which tools executed.
-How to find LLM inputs and outputs
+- How to find LLM inputs and outputs.
-Logging?
+- Logging?

-Maybe example of app insights query if useful
+If useful, maybe include example Application Insights query.
-MonView is differentiator for us - helps with debugging & distinguishing LLM quality issue from LA action failure, etc Need to cover MonView now so later modules can use it to explain other concepts
+Monitoring view is a differentiate for Azure Logic Apps.
+Helps with debugging and distinguishing LLM quality issue from a workflow action failure, and so on.
+Must cover MonView now so later modules can use to explain other concepts.